diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The AS number (ASN) is malformed.
 Check the response text for more information about the error.

-## Get full list of IP addresses in the private QUARANTINE-IP backlist
+## Get full list of IP addresses in the private QUARANTINE-IP blacklist

 ```shell
 $ curl -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/quarantine/ip"